TedHusted/awake/awake.md/awake.md

 Crius steps forward, bringing the session to order.

 The council members each stand at just over a meter tall, with smooth pale skin, and elongated heads.
 Large almond-shaped black eyes are spread widely, devoid of pupils, and brimming with quiet intensity.
 Long, delicate arms end with three impossibly long dexterous fingers that can move with deliberate precision.
 Each member is wearing a grey body stocking, matching their skin tone.
 Like the others, Crius has a narrow torso, his chest faintly ribbed.
-His small mouth, almost a slit, barely moves, as he communicates mainly through a sophisticated implant.
+His small mouth, almost a slit, barely moving, as he communicates mainly through a sophisticated implant.

 A hologram of the council logo hangs above them like a chandelier.
 The hologram shimmers, replacing the logo with an agenda.